michele-bertoni/W10JavaCLI/README.md

 		export PATH=${PATH}:${JAVA_HOME}/bin
 		```
 	* Save changes and close the text editor
-	* Close BUW
+	* Close WSL

 5. ## Configure correct font
 	* Install on Windows the font ```DejaVu Sans Mono for Powerline.ttf``` by double-clicking it and selecting install (the file is included in the font directory of this repository)
-	* Open BUW, then right-click the upper header and select Properties
+	* Open WSL, then right-click the upper header and select Properties
 	* Select ```DejaVu Sans Mono for Powerline``` in the Font tab, then apply
 	* Repeat this also for Default properties
 	* You can also set the same font for IntelliJ IDEA console for easier debugging